 The Catch-22 of value-based care is that it requires patients to take a more active role in their health outcomes, which sometimes means patients resorting to looking up their symptoms on Google or WebMD and coming up with a diagnosis.

-Patient self-diagnosis is something all healthcare providers must have strategies to deal with.
-In an often-cited 2013 Pew Research Center report, 35% of U.S. adults say they have gone online specifically to try to figure out what medical condition they or someone else might have.
+Patient self diagnosis is something all healthcare providers must have strategies to deal with.
+In an often-cited 2013 Pew Research Center report, 35% of U.S. adults say they have gone online specifically to try to diagnose what medical condition they or someone else might have.
 Today, one in 20 Google searches are related to healthcare, according to the tech giant.

-Yet, according to a 2015 study from Harvard Medical School, online resources supporting patient self-diagnosis often contain inaccurate information.
-Researchers entered various symptoms into multiple online symptom checkers, which ended up yielding an accurate diagnosis only 34% of the time.
+Yet, according to a 2015 study from Harvard Medical School, online resources supporting patient self diagnosis often contain inaccurate information.
+Researchers entered various symptoms into multiple online symptom checkers, which ended up yielding an accurate patient diagnosis only 34% of the time.

 Here are four strategies providers can leverage to address patients who self-diagnose on the internet.

-This might seem a little counter-intuitive, but providers can actually mitigate many of the problems from patients who self-diagnose by simply leaning into the issue.
+This might seem a little counter-intuitive, but providers can actually mitigate many of the problems from with patient self diagnosis by simply leaning into the issue.
 By encouraging them to continue searching online, you are acknowledging and validating their approach to how they manage their health outcomes.
 Instead of closing that window for them, leverage their desire for information by throwing it wide open.

 If patients are going to self-diagnose, the best thing providers can do is direct them to websites they know give credible medical information.
 Sites to suggest might include The Mayo Clinic, the Centers for Disease Control and Prevention, the National Institutes of Health, and the American Academy of Family Physicians.
 All of these sources tend to offer a nice combination of accurate medical information that is easy to read and understand.
 The National Library of Medicine has a full page of links on finding and evaluating health information online.

 Most of these resources can be collected and linked on a medical practice’s website.
-Share the list with patients via email or link to specific content on social media during flu season or other times throughout the year when self-diagnosis runs high.
+Share the list with patients via email or link to specific content on social media during flu season or other times throughout the year when patient self diagnosis runs high.

 Research published in 2017 shows that patients trust information more when content is easy-to-read, well-organized, and comes from authors with medical credentials or other signifiers of authority.

 Because of this, it stands to reason that providers should be publishing their own expert content for patients on a website where they control the design and presentation of it.
 Websites for doctors are notorious for being a missed opportunity for patient engagement and patient marketing strategies.
-But by producing your own content on a channel you own it will establish yourself as a medical thought-leader.
+But by producing original content on a channel you own, you can establish yourself as a medical thought-leader.

 Publishing your own content is also effective patient marketing because it helps drive better positioning in search results, social media activity, and a better online presence and expanded network.
 It is the fuel that gives you and your practice the authority and credentials patients are looking for.